 If you still don’t believe us, check out the video below to watch the process take place.

-Apple and its sub brand iPhone are the two most desirable brands in the UK.
+Apple and its sub-brand iPhone are the two most desirable brands in the World.

 The top echelons of the 2013 Brand Desire listing, are a varied mix of products, services and categories.
-Within it, Ferrari revs it up at position 3; Tiffany sparkles with affordable luxury at number 4; Marmite full of British heritage is at number 5 and a new entrant Calpol climbs into position 13 with a caring touch.
+Within it, Ferrari revs it up at position 3.
+Tiffany sparkles with affordable luxury at number 4.
+Marmite full of British heritage is at number 5.
+Calpol climbs into position 13 with a caring touch.

 There is plenty of evidence to suggest that brands are valuable assets, but what makes them desirable?
 Is it the unique balance of energy, substance and connection, qualities that have a profound effect on how the brand makes the consumer think, feel and act.